labs12-trivializer/Backend/README.md

     "user_id": 1,
     "question_type_id": 1,
     "category_id": 1,
-    "body": "What Philly celebrity would you want to have a drink with?", "difficulty": "Easy",
+    "text": "What Philly celebrity would you want to have a drink with?", "difficulty": "Easy",
     "timestamps": "2019-04-30 19:47:24",
     "round_id": 1